Davidhorn

 The Birgitte Tengs case remains a haunting chapter in Norway’s criminal history, continuously marked by errors of justice.

-This tragic story, which began in 1995 with the murder of Birgitte Tengs, has been characterised by investigative missteps and controversial interviewing techniques, leading to false confessions.
+This tragic story of judicial error, which began in 1995 with the murder of Birgitte Tengs, has been characterised by investigative missteps and controversial interviewing techniques, leading to false confessions.
 The case’s latest development in 2023, the acquittal of Johny Vassbakk, adds another layer to its complex narrative.
 Despite DNA evidence, the court criticised the police and prosecution for falling into a “confirmation bias”, highlighting the ongoing need for reliable and ethically sound practices in criminal investigations.

 Summary